geopandas/geopandas/doc/source/docs/user_guide/geometric_manipulations.rst

 .. image:: ../../_static/test_buffer.png

 GeoPandas objects also know how to plot themselves.
 GeoPandas uses `matplotlib`_ for plotting.
-To generate a plot of a GeoSeries, use:
+To generate a plot of a :class:`~geopandas.GeoSeries`, use:

 .. sourcecode:: python